Is It Legal to Combine Employee Counts Across Multiple Factory Units for Apprenticeship Quotas?

 manishgupta1981

+An employee had three manufacturing units at different places, each registered separately as a factory under the Factories Act, 1948, and each employing 50 employees.
 The competent authority under the Apprentice Act, 1961, clubbed the three units and determined the total strength of apprentices to be inducted into the units.
+Is the clubbing valid?

 Ans: According to the law, nothing is specified, but logically, the authority can decide on the issue, and we have to obey it.

-Q2: Under the Payment of Gratuity Act, 1972, an employer can withhold the payment of gratuity of an employee when the latter fails to vacate the accommodation allotted to him by the employer.
+Under the Payment of Gratuity Act, 1972, an employer can withhold the payment of gratuity of an employee when the latter fails to vacate the accommodation allotted to him by the employer.

 Ans: Under the act, we cannot withhold the amount; however, the charges can be adjusted while doing full and final settlement.
-Gratuity is a part of full and final settlement.
+Gratuity is a part of the full and final settlement.
 If the employee does not vacate the premises, you can issue him a show-cause notice by marking CC to the Labour Office to avoid any future legal hurdles.

 Ans: No!
 But you should be sure and must prove that he was not on duty at the time of death.
 The death should not be a result of any accident, and it should be natural.
 A medical certificate is also required.